mikemacharia39/kotlin-playground/README.md

 5. It uses JUnit 5
 6. It uses kotest
 7. Kotlin faker to generate faked data
+8. Uses docker to run localstack for application testing

 ### Features
 1. It has a simple REST API to manage employees